-Although a lot of people take it to be just another chat app on the App Store, WeChat seems to be quite intent on making itself known as well as WhatsApp.
+Although many people take it to be just another chat app on the App Store, WeChat seems to be quite intent on making itself known as well as WhatsApp.

 The WeChat features speak for themselves: